cvmfs/doc-cvmfs/cpt-details.rst

 al. [11].
 By now, union file systems are well established for “Live CD” builders, which use a RAM disk overlay on top of the read-only system partition in order to provide the illusion of a fully read-writable system.
-CernVM-FS uses the AUFS union file system.
-Another union file system with similar semantics can be plugged in if necessary.
-OverlayFS is supported as an experimental alternative.
+CernVM-FS supports both aufs and OverlayFS union file systems.

 Union file systems can be used to track changes on CernVM-FS repositories (Figure :ref:`below <fig_overlay>`).
 In this case, the read-only file system